 In England, breast screening is currently offered to women aged 50 up to their 71st birthday every 3 years.
 Women over the age of 70 are also entitled to screening and can arrange an appointment through the local screening unit at Park Centre for Breast Care.
 The NHS is in the process of extending the programme as a trial, offering screening to some women aged 47 to 73.

-You will be sent an invitation letter in the post (not from WellBN but from the NHS) when it’s time for you to have breast screening.
-Breast Screening (Mammography) at Park Centre for Breast Care is opposite Preston Park, Brighton.
-Your letter may give you a pre-booked appointment or ask you to book your appointment at Park Centre for Breast Care by calling 01273 664966.
+You will be sent an invitation letter in the post (not form your GP but from the NHS) when it’s time for you to have breast screening.
+The local Breat Screening Centre in Brighton is opposite Preston Park; Breast Screening (Mammography) at Park Centre for Breast Care

 What happens at your breast screening appointment